Piano Chord Progressions – Everything You Need to Know

 What’s that mean?
 If you’re in a major scale, the 1st note is a major chord, the 2nd and 3d chords are minor, notse 4 and 5 are major, while note 6 is a minor.
 Note 7 is a diminished chord.

-So if you’re finding a chord progression in C Major, you can use the following chords together and they’ll sound good together:
+So if you’re finding something in C Major, you can use the following chords together and they’ll sound good together:

 • C Major